-Enables students to recognize ethical dilemmas in public sector management, develop their skills of ethical analysis, and to be aware of their own personal moral judgments.
+PUA 685: Ethics for Public Sector Management3 Enables students to recognize ethical dilemmas in public sector management, develop their skills of ethical analysis, and to be aware of their own personal moral judgments.

 PUA 687: Advanced Topics in Public Administration Focus on issues of current interest in the public sector.
 Topics include the determination, review, and analysis of timely public affairs topics.
-May be repeated once.
+May be repeated twice.